mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `Server Selection <../server-selection/server-selection.rst#use-of-read-preferences-with-commands>`__
 spec); however, they may be specified as arguments.

-This operation proxies the databases's ``runCursorCommand`` method and supports the same arguments and options.
+This operation proxies the database's ``runCursorCommand`` method and supports the same arguments and options (note: handling for `getMore` options may vary by driver implementation).

 When executing the provided command, the test runner MUST fully iterate the cursor.
 This will ensure consistent behavior between drivers that eagerly create a server-side cursor and those that do so lazily when iteration begins.